mistersingh179/bw-dashboard/README.md

 ## Plan for personalization text
 - how fast was close clicked (from shown)
+- says thanks and dont scroll to bottom
+-
 ## Plan for DiDna Launch

 Separate ad tag for each website